 Jenna is a graduate of Arcadia University, where she earned her Bachelor's degree in Biology, and then completed her Doctorate of Physical Therapy.
 Jenna enjoys working with children of all ages and abilities.
-She has a passion for helping kids understand the importance of physical activity and learning to enjoy exercise and an overall healthy lifestyle.
+She has a passion for helping kids understand the importance of physical activity and learning to enjoy exercise and an overall healthy lifestyle!
+Jenna also enjoys providing education to families about infant/toddler development and helping them to assist their children in the achievement of gross motor milestones.
 In addition to working here at the CPT, she also provides in-home therapy to children ages birth-to-3 through the Early Intervention program.
-When she's not at work, Jenna enjoys being outdoors and spending time with her young daughter, husband and Boxer, Lacy.
+When she's not at work, Jenna enjoys being outdoors and spending time with her two young daughters, husband and boxers, Ranger and Denali.

 Jana Styer, MA, CCC/SLP